Child Death Review Legislation Amendment Bill 2019

 5.22 pmMs LINARDSupports

 Any improvements to the protections and the systems that afford those protections to our most vulnerable are to be supported.
-We can never do enough to prevent such deaths and we certainly should never shy away from shining a light on the issue.2020-02-04View Hansard
+We can never do enough to prevent such deaths.2020-02-04View Hansard

 2.33 pmDr ROWANSupports

-As shadow minister for communities, stated the LNP would not oppose the legislation and supported the proposals and measures contained within it.
+As shadow minister for communities, stated the LNP would not oppose the legislation but heavily criticised the government for taking 902 days to introduce it, arguing the delay put children at risk.

 2.40 pmMs HOWARDSupports